simon-ritchie/apysc/docstring_markdowns/apysc/_html/exporter.md

 ## `_append_stage_global_variable_to_html` function docstring

-Append stage's global variable to html string.<hr>
+Append a stage's global variable to an HTML string.<hr>

 **[Parameters]**